Legislation and Issues

 The Illinois House approved the law on December 3, 2013 on a 62-53 roll call with 60 votes needed for passage.
 The Senate vote was 30-24 with 30 needed for passage.

-Lawsuits challenging the law as a violation of the Illinois Constitution’s pension protection clause were filed in Chicago and Springfield during December of 2013 and January of 2014.
-These lawsuits have been consolidated and are now pending in Sangamon County Circuit Court.
+Five lawsuits challenging the law as a violation of the pension protection clause were filed in Chicago and Springfield during December of 2013 and January of 2014.
+These lawsuits were consolidated in Sangamon County Circuit Court.

 Discussion: For TRS alone, the law is designed to eliminate the System’s $55.7 billion unfunded liability by 2044.
 Eliminating the TRS unfunded liability would guarantee continuous pension payments for all generations of TRS members when they retire.
 With a 40.6 percent funded ratio, TRS cannot right now make that guarantee for future retirees.